shingyeung/contrib/README.md

 _On Mac:_ [TODO]

-1. Insert into the rpi3 SD slot, connect the Ethernet cable from a free port on your router to the rpi3's Ethernet jack, and plug in power to the rpi3; watch the lights go on and blink while it boots the OS.
+1. After the OS image is burned onto the MicroSD, remove it from the card reader/writer and insert into the rpi3's microSD slot (MicroSD card's copper fingers/pads facing the rpi3's circuit board), connect the Ethernet cable from a free port on your router to the rpi3's Ethernet jack, and plug in power to the rpi3; watch the lights go on and blink while it boots the OS.

-2. After a few minutes, from your desktop/laptop browser log into to your router admin screen and locate your rpi3's IP address, say 1.2.3.4 for remainder of this how-to
+2. After a minute or two, the OS boot will have completed.
+From a browser log into to your router admin screen and locate your rpi3's IP address, say 1.2.3.4 for remainder of this how-to.

 [add screenshot for Asus router admin screen]